shadab-me/TA-AC-BACKEND-core-node-2-TNaaab/block-BNaabg/index.md

   - user2.json
   - ... other users

-Each user will be stored inside users dircetory by creating a file which will be based on user's username which should be unique.
+Each user will be stored inside users directory by creating a file which will be based on user's username which should be unique.

 Each user will have fields:-